takigama/bgp-test-harness-nodejs/README.md

 BUGS
 ====
+ - Something I cant quite figure out is causing a random EPIPE error
+ - Lots of input validation is missing
  - When something causes output to the console, the CLI looses where the cursor was - FIXED
  - Multi peer support doesnt deal with a dead connection - FIXED